 Unfortunately, the new Goldman Sachs study does not inform the reader about its growth assumptions.
-In last year's report (Goldman Sachs Global Economics 2012), it assumed that nominal growth in Greece and Portugal was 2%; in Ireland, Spain and Italy 3%, and in Germany and France 4%.
+In last year's report (Goldman Sachs Global Economics, 2012), it assumed that nominal growth in Greece and Portugal was 2 per cent; in Ireland, Spain and Italy 3 per cent, and in Germany and France 4 per cent.
 Given the realignment needs, which will be discussed further below, these figures seem overly optimistic, at least for France and Spain, if they were really used for the new Goldman Sachs study as well.

 The role of interest rates is important inasmuch as they came down thanks to the interventions of the ECB and the insurance protection provided to investors by the community of Eurozone states.
 On the one hand, these interventions drove down the market rates; on the other, they took the form of public credit, which was offered at below-market conditions.
-Of particular importance was the Target credit provided to the crisis countries, on the order of 948 billion euros for the six crisis countries by September 2012, which is currently being made available for the private economy at an interest rate of only 0.75%.
-The open debt relief provided to Greece in Spring 2012, together with the indirect relief through postponing and reducing interest payments, have also significantly reduced the realignment needed.
+Of particular importance was the Trans-european automated real-time gross settlement express transfer system (Target) credit provided to the crisis countries, on the order of 948 billion euros for the six crisis countries by September 2012, which is currently being made available for the private economy at an interest rate of only 0.75 per cent (see Sinn and Wollmershäuser, 2012a).
+The open debt relief provided to Greece in Spring 2012, together with the indirect relief through postponing and reducing interest payments, has also significantly reduced the realignment needed.

-Table 1 shows in brackets the realignment needs once these public interventions are taken into account: they fall from an average of 30% to just 20% for Greece and Portugal, and from 10% to 5% for Italy.
+Table 1 shows in brackets the realignment needs once these public interventions are taken into account: they fall from an average of 30 per cent to just 20 per cent for Greece and Portugal and from 10 to 5 per cent for Italy.
 Trivially, they would be zero for all countries involved if all received a sufficient amount of debt relief through low interest rates and haircuts.